 First Methodist Episcopal (South) Church was in the southeast corner of 7th and Taylor streets.
 That lot is now the Oil and Gas Building.

 First Baptist Church was in the southeast corner of West 3rd and Taylor streets.
 In 1909 this became the church of J. Frank Norris.
 That lot is now a parking garage.

 Taylor Street Cumberland Presbyterian Church (later First Presbyterian Church) was in the northeast corner of Taylor and West 5th streets.
 That lot is now the Tower.

 First Christian Church was in the northwest corner of West 6th and Throckmorton streets.
 In 1914 the congregation replaced that building with this one:

 College Avenue Baptist Church was in the northeast corner of College Avenue and West Leuda Street next to Fort Worth University.
 That lot is now Community Care Center next to Trimble Tech High School.

 First Congregational Church was in the southwest corner of Pennsylvania and College avenues.
 That lot is now Tarrant Dialysis Center.

 Mulkey Memorial Methodist Episcopal (South) Church was in the southeast corner of St. Louis and Cannon streets.
-The church was funded by George H. Mulkey, banker, county commissioner, city councilman, volunteer fire chief.
-He named the church for his father, the Rev. William Mulkey, an early Methodist circuit rider and missionary to local Native Americans.
+The church was funded by George H. Mulkey, banker, city fire and police commissioner, city alderman, volunteer fire chief.
+He named the church for his parents, Reverend William and Annis Mulkey.
+William Mulkey was an early Methodist circuit rider and missionary to local Native Americans.
 That lot is now Wellington Oaks nursing home.